Heistergand/MD-Badge-Generator/README.md

 - get all your images generated as mission day badges in 512x512 png format

 # disclaimer
 Ingress fan project.
-Not affiliated with Ingress or Nianti.
+Not affiliated with Ingress or Niantic.